ma-e/-The-comparison-of-Autoencoder-PCA-and-LLE-/README.md

 ### Why might face data be reduced to such low dimensionality D from the original D?

-(1)The pixels on the image borders are almost always white, so you could completely drop these pixels from the training set without losing much information.
+* The pixels on the image borders are almost always white, so you could completely drop these pixels from the training set without losing much information.

-(2)A lot of the pixels are utterly unimportant for the classification tasks.
+* A lot of the pixels are utterly unimportant for the classification tasks.

-(3) Moreover, two neighboring pixels are often highly correlated, so we can  merge them into a single pixel (e.g., by taking the mean of the two pixel intensities), we will not lose much information.
+* Moreover, two neighboring pixels are often highly correlated, so we can  merge them into a single pixel (e.g., by taking the mean of the two pixel intensities), we will not lose much information.